EckoTan0804/wowchemy-blog/content/programming/python/py-basics/args_and_kwargs.md

     [1, 2, 3]

-THe list is printed, **along with the corresponding brackets and commas**.
+The list is printed, **along with the corresponding brackets and commas**.

 Now try to prepend the unpacking operator `*` to the name of the list: